Vargnaar/phishing-analysis/README.md

 # # Smishing and Phishing Campaign Analysis

-Welcome to my repository!
 This is where I store write-ups and technical analysis on smishing and phishing campaigns that I receive.

+#### DISCLAIMER!
+*I do not claim to be an expert in anything, at all*.
+I barely know what I am doing here.
+This is a place for me to write my findings as I learn.
+I am currently studying Offensive Security's OSCP and WEB-200 materials and am using this research as a means to learn/stretch and have fun.
+Also, my words are my own and have nothing to do with my day job.

 ## Contents